Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 SECOND: Install Google Search Console, and Google will tell you if there are any pages it can’t crawl.

-If Google isn’t crawling your website, you need to make sure your website settings aren’t blocking search engines.
+If Google isn’t crawling your website, you must ensure your website settings aren’t blocking search engines.

-If your website is new, it can take some time for Google to crawl your website.
+If your website is new, it can take time for Google to crawl it.

 You can speed up the process by requesting that Google index your website by copying and pasting your website or web page URL in the “Inspect URL” section of the Google Search Console, as seen here:

-Then Google will give you the option to click on a button that says “Request Indexing”.
+Then Google will allow you to click on a button that says “Request Indexing”.

 Do you have an SSL certificate on your domain?

 According to Google, having a secure website is now a ranking factor.
-You can check to see if your website has an SSL certificate by going to https://www.example.com and replacing example.com with your own domain name.
+You can check if your website has an SSL certificate by going to https://www.example.com and replacing example.com with your domain name.

 If you can access your website on “https://” without any errors, then you have a secure website.